dwinterLA-zz/ground-source/README.md

 ## Front Matter

-Front matter in Jekyll projects consist of a YAML block of variables at the top of an HTML or MD file.
-Essentially, these variables create the context for liquid templating.
-Forestry has the concept of "front matter templates".
-When adding a new page or item in a collection, choosing the appropriate template will automatically setup the proper front matter for the corresponding markdown file.
-You can create new (or change existing) front matter templates in Forestry: `Site -> Front matter` within the left navigation.
+Front matter in Jekyll projects consist of a YAML block of variables at the top of content file (we use MD, but they can also be HTML).
+Essentially, these variables make up the context that will be available within your Liquid templates.
+Front matter also dictates which fields /options will be available for data entry within the CMS.

+An admin section of Forestry (`Site -> Front matter` within the left navigation) gives us the ability to create "Front Matter Templates".
+These templates allow us to control the data that users of the CMS are able to upload for each page / collection.

+For example, an "agent" front matter template exists, and has been designated as the front matter template for the Agent collection.
+The template dictates the following fields:

+  - First Name: Text Field
+  - Last Name: Text Field
+  - Email: Text Field
+  - Highlights: Sortable List
+  - Avatar: Image / File Upload
+    ... ...

+If I were to add an Agent to the collection (Agents -> Create New), I'd then see all of the fields above as options, and be able to enter data and upload files for each.

+The front matter template section should really only be used by devs.
+Adding fields here is pointless if you can't update the codebase to actually set the pages up to utilize these fields.

+If GroundSouce were to upgrade their Forestry account, I'd recommend hiding this section from non-devs.

-Jankiness can sometimes happen when adding or removing fields for existing collections.
+Note: Jankiness can sometimes happen when adding or removing fields for existing collections.
 For example, you might add a new field for the front matter template for `listing` but then not see it as a valid, editable field within the CMS itself.
 When this has happened in the past, I've directly edited the corresponding markdown file, and committed to `groundsource-dev`.
 Collection are included as folders at the root of the repo.

 ## Newsletter & Flyer